jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 _(Previously section 18.1 in Business rules v0.1 draft)_

-### Adding a lane rental assessment to a permit
+### Adding a lane rental assessment to a PA

-* HA may add a lane rental assessment or charge on any permit at any time.
+* HA may add a lane rental assessment or charge on any PA at any time.
 * If chargeable, the charge band/tier and number of chargeable days may be optionally provided.
 Chargeable days must be greater than or equal to 1 and in whole numbers.

 _(Previously section 18.1 in Business rules v0.1 draft)_